guswnsxodlf/guswnsxodlf/README.md

 <br />

-- A software engineer, who wants to grow consistently.
+- A software engineer, who wants to grow consistently
 - A Front-end Developer
 - Currently working for [Channel](https://channel.io/)